Gas vs. Wood Fire Pits: Which Is Right for You in 2026?

 Ideal for: Homeowners and DIY enthusiasts looking for a stylish fire pit that complements modern outdoor spaces and minimizes smoke output.

-Features: This kit comes complete with a durable 11-gauge steel smokeless insert and precision-cut tumbled stones, ensuring a seamless setup for a stunning, smoke-free fire experience.
+Features: This square pit DIY kit comes complete with a durable 11-gauge steel smokeless insert and precision-cut tumbled stones, ensuring a seamless setup for a stunning, smoke-free fire experience.

 Gas vs. Wood Fire Pits FAQ

-How much does a gas vs wood fire pit cost?
+How much does a gas vs a wood fire pit cost?

 What maintenance is required for wood vs gas fire pits?